- SD/DPH (DPH has been discontinued) Billing Policy

 Part-Time Students are charged tuition on a per-credit basis and are eligible to take up to but not including 15 credits per semester.
 Since the Registrar’s office cannot predict the exact number of credits part-time students will be taking each semester, the following billing scenario applies:

-2. Student accounts will be updated to reflect the actual number of registered credits when the 1st add/drop/change deadline information has been posted.
+2. Student accounts will be updated to reflect the actual number of registered credits after the 1st add/drop/change deadline information has been posted.
 All registered credit charges are expected to be paid by the next billing cycle.

 4. Students are expected to check their bill regularly.